lukebemishprojects/DynamicAssetGenerator/docs/json/texsources/crop.md

 ```

 * `input` a texture source used as an input.
-* `total_width` is the expected width of the entire original image.
+* `total_size` is the expected width of the entire original image.
 This is used for scaling, and consistency across different resolution resource packs.
 * `start_x` and `start_y` are the starting x and y pixels for the output image, counting from the top left.
 These can be negative.
 * `size_x` and `size_y` are the dimensions of the output image in the x and y directions.